June 8 ~ 16 2023. One space left!

 - All admission charges to sacred sites

-- Tour guide fees, speakers and musicians
+- Tour guide fees, speakers, musicians, concert

 - Gratuities and taxes on accommodation and included meals and portage